Bessel kernel determinants and integrable equations: Riemann--Hilbert problems

-\begin{remark} Equation~\eqref{eq:resolvent} involves the boundary values of $Y(z)$ at $z\in(0,+\infty)$ which are only defined in the sense of limiting values as $z$ approaches the real axis.
-Even though in principle these limiting values depend on whether we approach the real axis from above or below, it follows from condition~\textit{(b)} in this RH problem that $Y_+\f = Y_-\f$ and $\g^\top{Y_+}^{-1} = \g^\top {Y_-}^{-1}$, such that this choice does not affect~\eqref{eq:resolvent}. \end{remark}
+\begin{remark} Equation~\eqref{eq:resolvent} involves the limiting values of $Y(z)$ as $z$ approaches the real axis.
+Even though these limiting values depend on whether we approach the real axis from above or below, it follows from~\textit{(b)} in this Riemann--Hilbert problem that $Y_+\f = Y_-\f$ and ${Y_+}^{-\top}\mathbf g = {Y_-}^{-\top}\mathbf g$, such that this choice does not affect~\eqref{eq:resolvent}. \end{remark}